love481/Cross-modal-Contrastive-Learning-with-Asymmetric-Co-attention-Network-for-Video-Moment-Retrieval/README.md

 ## Note:
-The testing results is found to be better for acivitynet captions compared to what is mentioned on the original paper.
+The testing results is found to be better for activitynet captions compared to what is mentioned on the original paper.
 Likewise, We also updated the checkpoints for TACOS datasets.

 #### TACOS
 ![tacos best log](Images/tacos_best_log.png)